The American Lung Association “State of the Air” 2023 is the result of the hard work of many.

-We would like to thank: Allen S. Lefohn of A.S.L. and Associates, who compiled the data; John Balmes, M.D., who served as expert volunteer reviewer for the health impacts section; Randy Tibbott of Our Designs, Inc., who designed the print version; Doug Manners, a volunteer writer/editor in Denver, CO, who helped with story collection, and storytellers Bailey Bliss, Jaime Klein, Lee Malin and Alia Vinson.
+We would like to thank: Allen S. Lefohn of A.S.L. and Associates, who compiled the data; John Balmes, M.D., who served as expert volunteer reviewer for the health impacts section; Randy Tibbott of Our Designs, Inc., who designed the print version; Doug Manners, a volunteer writer/editor in Denver, CO, who helped with story collection, and storytellers Martha Coello, Lynn de Freitas, Joanne Kilgour and Jenny Wynn.

-Great appreciation goes to the National Association of Clean Air Agencies which strove to make this report better through comments, review and concerns.
+Great appreciation goes to the National Association of Clean Air Agencies, who strove to make this report better through comments, review and concerns.
 Many of its members reviewed and commented on the individual state data presented and the methodology to make this report more accurate.
 We also appreciate the assistance of members of the Association of Air Pollution Control Agencies, who also reviewed data from their states.
 We appreciate them all as our partners in the fight against air pollution.
 This report should in no way be construed as a comment on the work any of these agencies do.

-“State of the Air” 2022 would not have been possible but for the twenty years of inspiration, dedication and hard work of the late Janice E. Nolen.
-We miss her every day.
+“State of the Air” 2023 would not have been possible but for the twenty years of inspiration, dedication and hard work of the late Janice E. Nolen.
+We still miss her every day.

 American Lung Association